 An online shopping experience exclusively for you

-Check back often for unadvertised, limited time offers.
-Join the 316,500 NEA members already registered for NEA Click & Save.
+Be sure to check Click & Save often for unadvertised, limited time offers, including discount dining certificates from Restaurant.com.
+Join the 402,100 NEA members already registered for NEA Click & Save.

 Buy from a Reputable Company.
 "First," says James Nehf, Associate Dean of Graduate Studies and Professor of Law at the Indiana University School of Law at Indianapolis, "Buy from a company you've already had success with."
 If it's not possible, he suggests visiting the Better Business Bureau (BBB) and perusing its business directory.
 "We only accredit companies we consider trustworthy," says Claire Rosenzweig, President and CEO, BBB of Metropolitan New York.
 Google and Bing online search engines are also helpful tools.
 "If the company has a bad track record, someone's probably blogging about it," adds Nehf.

 Protect Yourself.
 Always use a secure browser that encrypts, or scrambles, your personal information.
 The prefix https:// and/or a closed padlock or key in the lower-right corner of a company's checkout page ensures a session is encrypted, or secure.
 A broken key or lock indicates an unencrypted site; avoid entering personal info.
 Also, "Most emails aren't enrypted, so never email credit card or other personal information," warns Nehf.

 Pay with Plastic.
 Use a debit card for an online purchase and money is taken directly from your checking account.
 Once it's gone, it's gone.
 Credit card purchases are protected under the Fair Credit Billing Act (FCBA).
 Thereunder, you can dispute charges under certain circumstances, and temporarily withhold payment while your creditor conducts an investigation.
 Moreover, credit card companies have the cash--and manpower--to scrutinize fraudulent businesses with expediency.